jfvilasPersonal/oberkorn/docs/usecases.md

   - /api/admin, only admin users can access this endpoint.

 To implement this scenario we have two options (at least):
-  1. We create a USER_PROFILE claim containing the specifica profile of the user (in fact, the type of user).
+  1. We create a USER_PROFILE claim containing the specific profile of the user (in fact, the type of user).
 For example: USER_PROFILE="OPERATOR" or USER_PROFILE="ADMIN"
   2. We create a USER_ROLES claim containing a list of roles.
 For example, USER_ROLES="OPERATOR", or USER_ROLES="ADMIN" or even USER_ROLES="OPERATOR ADMIN"